astronomer/docs/astro/cli-release-notes.md

 ### Additional Improvements

-- Users can now name custom images anything they would like as long as they are based on a runtime image.
-Custom image names will no longer cause issues with the dev start and dev deploy commands.
+- You can now specify a custom image name in your Astro project's `Dockerfile` as long as the image is based on an existing Runtime image.

 ## v1.3.4